 Buying a stand-alone air cleaner with a Hepa filter for each floor of the house is something I recommend.
 This is relatively inexpensive and will help filter out the dust, spores, pet dander, and toxins, without the need to replace your entire air filtration system.

 The majority of furnace filters need to be changed, at minimum, every couple of months.
-If the filter is clogging up sooner, however, you may want to consider having the ducts cleaned.
+However, you may want to consider having the ducts cleaned if the filter is clogging up sooner.

 #2 Fix Any Sources of Air Leaks